 This is the initial public offering of shares of common stock of Syndax Pharmaceuticals, Inc. We are offering 4,400,000 shares of our common stock.
 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price is \$12.00 per share.
+We expect the initial public offering price to be between \$14.00 and \$16.00 per share.
 Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "SNDX."